Deepak-coder80/Deepak-coder80/README.md

   <samp>
-    I'm <a href="https://www.linkedin.com/in/deepak-m-s-b307631b7/">Deepak</a> currently a First Year Computer Science and Engineering student at <a href="https://soe.cusat.ac.in/">School of Engineering, CUSAT </a> and an aspiring software & hardware developer:computer:.
+    I'm <a href="https://www.linkedin.com/in/deepak-m-s-b307631b7/">Deepak</a> currently a Second Year Computer Science and Engineering student at <a href="https://soe.cusat.ac.in/">School of Engineering, CUSAT </a> and an aspiring software & hardware developer:computer:.
 Interested in  Application development using Flutter.
 I'm always curious about new technologies and love to control hardware with software and frameworks.
   </samp>
 </p>